mfalt/gitTutorial/README.md

 ```
 git pull
 ```
-and if there were no conflics, git will merge the updates automatically and you create a new commit for you.
+and if there were no conflics, git will merge the updates automatically and create a new commit for you.
-You will see an edito rwith the commit message "Merge branch 'master'", which you can edit the if you want.
+You will see an editor with the commit message "Merge branch 'master'", which you can edit the if you want.
 When you have closed the editor you can then run
 ```bash
 git push
 ```